afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 title: Gihub pioneered new way of collaboration (not necessarily in programming)
 ---

-## Preliminaries or what the hell is Github and git anyway
+## Preliminaries or "What the hell is Github anyway?"
 Github is the most successful website which hosts projects that use git as a version control (this blog is an example of just project).